 Once your store is connected, orders are automatically sent to our warehouses, where inventory is picked, packed, and shipped (and tracking info is pushed back to your store and shared with your customers).
-Our fulfillment services help you optimize for time and cost, and use the delivery experience to beat customer expectations and own more of the customer relationship.
+Our fulfilment services help you optimise for time and cost, and use the delivery experience to beat customer expectations and own more of the customer relationship.

 ShipBob’s pricing explained

-ShipBob takes a simplified approach to fulfillment pricing.
+ShipBob takes a simplified approach to fulfilment pricing.
 There are only a few core fees you will be charged: